eclipse-sumo/sumo/docs/web/docs/Simulation/Output/RawDump.md

 course breaks down when such an amount of data must be written.

 Normally, all lanes are written, even if there is no vehicle on them.
-You can change this behaviour using the boolean switch **--netstate-dump.empty-edges**.
+You can change this behavior using the boolean switch **--netstate-dump.empty-edges**.
 In this case, only those edges and lanes will be written that contain vehicles.